 This means that the above income must be taxed in the Czech Republic within the tax base of the Czech controlling company as if it the income was generated by this company.

-The EU ATAD rules aimed at preventing the effects of hybrid mismatch arrangements have also been implemented.
+The EU ATAD rules aimed at preventing the effects of hybrid mismatch arrangements in relations between associated companies have also been implemented.
 These arrangements occur in situations where, for example, expenses are deducted twice in different countries, gains are not taxed, or a combination of both.

 The aim is to prevent these mismatches.
 'Non-taxation' occurring as a result of hybrid mismatches is preferentially addressed by applying the primary defensive rule (e.g. by not allowing a tax deduction if the income is tax-exempt in the other country).

 If the rule is not enforced, the other country should apply the secondary defensive rule (to tax the income the given case).
 The hybrid mismatch rules are effective from 1 January 2020.